-April 13th and 14th: Contemporary Native Arts Festival!
-This inaugural signature event of The Smoki Museum celebrates the talents of today’s Native people.
-It will be held on the museum campus, at Ken Lindley Park, at the Grace M Sparkes Memorial Activity Center, and on Arizona Avenue.
+April 18th and 19th: Contemporary Native Arts Festival!
+This signature event of The Smoki Museum celebrates the talents of today’s Native people.
+It is held on the museum campus, at Ken Lindley Park, and on Arizona Avenue.
 With a powwow hosted by the Granite Mountain Gourd Society, a Fashion Show, the Mr. and Miss Southwest Two-Spirit Pageant, an art contest, special exhibits, skateboard artists, tattoo artists, vendors, and more, there is something for everyone!
 Admission is $5 per person per day.
-Kids under 12 are free, no other discounts may be used for this very special event.
-For more information on how to register to participate click here.
+Kids under 12 are free. for more information click here.

-April 27th and 28th: Mata Ortiz Show & Sale featuring Lucy Mora and Lorenso Bugarini.
+May 2nd and 3rd: Mata Ortiz Show & Sale featuring Lucy Mora and Lorenso Bugarini.
 Join us in the museum for demonstrations throughout the day!
-You will see our artists creating pottery, painting, and even a firing right on the museum grounds.
+You will see our artists creating pottery, painting, and even firing pottery right on the museum grounds.
 In addition, beautiful Mata Ortiz pottery from many of the village’s potters will be available for sale at the lowest prices in the Southwest!

 Mid-May: Journeys in Spirit Native American Show at the ‘Tis Gallery features some of the most collectible American Indian artists of the Southwest.

-October 27th: Dia de los Muertos Celebration from 11 AM to 3 PM.
-Mariachis, traditional Mexican dancers, and more are featured at this FREE community event!
+November 1st: Dia de los Muertos Celebration from 11 AM to 3 PM.
+Mariachis, traditional Mexican dancers, food, refreshments, and more are featured at this community event.
+Free admission.

-November 9th: First Fire Fall Fundraiser at 5 PM.
-Enjoy a catered dinner by a warm fire, watch authentic Native entertainment, bid on silent auction treasures, and support your museum.
-Reservations are $65.
+November 14th: First Fire Fall Fundraiser at 5 PM.
+Enjoy a catered dinner by a warm fire, watch authentic Native entertainment, bid on silent auction treasures, and make new friends.
+Proceeds support the museum general operations fund.

-December 2nd-15th: Annual Member’s Sale.
+November 30th – December 13th: Annual Member’s Sale.
 Members receive a 20% discount on most items in the Trading Post!

-December 27th: Storytellers at Smoki, 11 AM -3 PM.
+December 12th and13th: Christmas Indian Art Market 10 AM-4 PM in the Pueblo Building.
+Buy authentic and buy direct as you help Native artists create joyful holidays for their families.
+December 27th: Storytellers at Smoki, 11 AM to 3 PM.
 Enjoy Native storytelling, homemade cookies, and hot apple cider by the warmth of the Pueblo Building fireplace.
 There’s no extra charge for this family event.
 Regular admission rates apply.